 One more, the acquisition of the Colombian Colfondos by the Chilean pension fund administrator (AFP), Hábitat.
 The deal is valued at $172 million and includes the total purchase from owners Scotiabank and Mercantil Colpatria.

 70 billion in sustainable projects

-The depreciation of Latin American currencies and lower economic growth is generating very interesting opportunities for entrepreneurs who are looking for assets that allow them to grow by gaining market share.
-There are others that are waiting for improvements in the markets before going out to meet new partners.
+The depreciation of Latin American currencies and lower economic growth are generating very interesting opportunities for entrepreneurs who are looking for assets that allow them to grow by gaining market share.
+Others are waiting for improvements in the markets before going out to meet new partners.

-The following monthly report, corresponding to the month of August 2019, contains information on investment projects currently monitored by the GPS Office.
+The following monthly report, corresponding to August 2019, contains information on investment projects currently monitored by the GPS Office.
 The main points to highlight are:

 - It monitors 265 investment projects in the processing or construction stage, with an estimated investment of 73,984 million dollars for the next five years.

 - The materialization of these investment projects will generate 167,519 direct jobs in construction and a total of 343,808 jobs in operation (85,952 direct and 257,856 indirect).
 The report breaks down the jobs by region and commune.

 - Outstanding projects that entered the Environmental Evaluation System in the month: o Mall Vivo Santiago (construction stage), real estate (R. Metropolitana, 215 million dollars, 1,200 jobs in construction).

 - Outstanding projects approved environmentally (obtaining RCA) in the month: o Ciudad del Parque, real estate (R. del Bío Bío, 118 million dollars, 355 jobs in construction).